-Possibly to enter higher education or to pursue a specific career, but above all because you are interested in studying this challenging, innovative, practical science and because you enjoy it.
-Students who have previously studied Biology as part of a co-ordinated, integrated or combined science course or as a separate science at GCSE are equally acceptable as A Level candidates but they should be aware that they are likely to find the course very challenging unless they have achieved grade 7 or above at GCSE.
-Furthermore, it is expected that a student wishing to study Biology at A Level would have a good pass in GCSE Maths, as the mathematical skills now form a more significant portion of the Biology course.
+Biological science is literally everywhere and everything.
+As a living being, you are part of biology.
+So if you want to know how a human body functions, as well as every other living organism, biology is how you find out.
+It's the best and truest way to understand the world around you.
+More than just that, though, biologists serve a key function in helping us live, thrive, and survive, and there are tremendous benefits to working in biology.
+Biology can push you to enter higher education or to pursue a specific career, but above all you should be enthused into studying this challenging, innovative, practical science because you enjoy it.
+Students who have previously studied Biology as part of a co-ordinated, integrated or combined science course or as a separate science at GCSE are equally acceptable as A-Level candidates but they should be aware that they are likely to find the course very challenging unless they have achieved grade 7 or above at GCSE.
+Furthermore, it is expected that a student wishing to study Biology at A-Level would have a good pass in GCSE Maths, as the mathematical skills now form a more significant portion of the Biology course.